Party planning, in general, can be stressful and overwhelming right?

-Halloween Party Planning Made Easy
+Keep Your Halloween Party Planning Simple

-You don’t have to make it complicated to have a killer party or event.
-Dump all the ideas that are running through your head down on paper then cross out anything that makes you break out in a sweat before you start.
+Start off by dumping all the ideas that are running through your head down on paper then cross out anything that makes you break out in a sweat before you start.
 You don’t need that kind of hassle, parties are supposed to be fun!

 Draw up a running order of events, if you have little ones attending, remember to consider feeding and nap times, grumpy, sleepy hungry kids do not make for good guests!

 - Decorations – what is quick and easy to put up and take down?